apache/inlong-website/docs/modules/audit/overview.md

 ![](img/audit_architecture.png)
 1. The audit SDK is nested in the service that needs to be audited, audits the service, and sends the audit result to the audit access layer
 2. The audit proxy writes audit data to MQ (Pulsar, Kafka or TubeMQ)
-3. The distribution service consumes the audit data of MQ, and writes the audit data to MySQL, StarRocks.
+3. The distribution service consumes the audit data of MQ, and writes the audit data to MySQL or StarRocks.
-4. The interface layer encapsulates the data of MySQL、StarRocks.
+4. The interface layer encapsulates the data of MySQL or StarRocks.
 5. Application scenarios mainly include report display, audit reconciliation, etc.
 6. Support audit and reconciliation of data supplementary recording scenarios.
 7. Support audit reconciliation in Flink checkpoint scenarios.